Fairness Concepts for Indivisible Items with Externalities: Introduction

 \section{Introduction}

-Fair allocation of indivisible items is an active field of research within computer science.
-The general problem is to allocate the items among the agents so as to satisfy important fairness criteria.
+Fair allocation of indivisible items is an active field of research within computer science and economics \citep{BrTa96a,BCM15a,Thom15a}.
+The general problem is to allocate the items among the agents so as to satisfy certain fairness criteria.
 For example, one important fairness concept is envy-freeness, which stipulates that no agent wants to swap her bundle with another agent's bundle.
-The field has witnessed several new solution concepts, algorithms, and applications \citep{BrTa96a,BCM15a,Thom15a}.
+The field has witnessed several new solution concepts, algorithms, and applications.

 In most of the work on fair allocation, agents are assumed to derive value \emph{only} from the set of items allocated to them.
 In this paper, we consider a significantly more general model in which an agent's value for an allocation may depend both on the agent's own bundle as well as on the bundles of items given to other agents.
 The latter aspect is referred to in the economics literature as \emph{externalities}.
 Whereas the theory of fair allocation has progressed tremendously, the topic is relatively less developed when externalities are involved in the valuations of the agents.